ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   restricted
-    Whether to give the profile the RESTRICTED attribute.
+    Whether the profile should have the RESTRICTED attribute.

     | **required**: False
     | **type**: bool